Div-yaaa/hackathon/README.md

 We have been using JWT authentication for user Authentication.

 Note- Run requirement.txt file and install all the necessary dependency and packages to run this api.

+Database: Install postgreSQL for DB connection.
+And install pgadmin for view your tables of the project.